-I am a junior professor of practical philosophy at Freie Universität in Berlin.
+I am a junior professor of practical philosophy (tenure-track) at Freie Universität in Berlin.
 My primary research is in political philosophy, feminist philosophy, moral philosophy.
-I also work on questions in 20th Century French philosophy, critical theory, philosophy of social sciences, and phenomenology.
+I also work on 20th Century French philosophy and philosophy of social sciences, especially economics.

 My first book, We Are Not Born Submissive: How Patriarchy Shapes Women's Lives was first published in French as On ne naît pas soumise, on le devient by Flammarion in 2018.
 I then authored an English version published by Princeton University Press.
-It has also been translated in German and Spanish, and translations in Japanese, Korean, Chinese, and Turkish are underway.
+It has also been translated in German, Spanish, Chinese, Japanese, Korean, and translations in Turkish and Italian are underway.

 I also edited a reader of feminist philosophy entitled Textes-clés de philosophie féministe: Patriarcat, savoirs, justice and published by Vrin in 2021.